 Worked in a simple pattern, this broomstick crochet baby blanket features a nice ruffled edge.
 It’s perfect for both baby boys and girls, and is super cozy due to the thick yarn that is used.
 And it’s also a great floor blanket for tummy time or other playtime fun.

 This is a fun ruffled baby blanket to crochet up.
 It is a mindless pattern that you can do while socializing or relaxing.
 The blanket can be crocheted up in a day or less, depending on how fast you crochet, or how much time you have.

-Instructions are given to make a square baby blanket, but you can make it into a rectangular blanket by doing more repeats of the pattern rows.
+Instructions are given to make a square baby blanket with 33 inches in each dimension.
+However, you can make it into a rectangular blanket by doing more repeats of the pattern rows.
 Just remember that when you do your edging that you end up with a multiple of 3 stitches, and that the stitches are evenly worked around the edge.